antsa-1/tictactoe/README.md

         4.1 Sections 1-3 are required to be done before to get backend **services** working since they are running in port 8081. <br>
 	4.1.2 UI tries to get services on many UI-views from backend server created in section 2. <br>
   	4.2 Visual studio code can be used to edit UI-files. -> Import "frontend" folder to VsCode. <br>
+  	4.3 Vue-cli has been used within development -> https://cli.vuejs.org/guide/installation.html
-  	4.3 Run "npm install" to get packages from folder where package.json is located.
+  	4.4 Run "npm install" to get packages from folder where package.json is located.
 Latest versions of the package check?
 Consider installing globally with -g. <br>
-  	4.4 Find .env.local file -> set VUE_APP_API_BASE_URL and VUE_APP_WS_URL corresponding where backend services are configured. <br>
+  	4.5 Find .env.local file -> set VUE_APP_API_BASE_URL and VUE_APP_WS_URL corresponding where backend services are configured. <br>
          For example: http://localhost:8081  and websocket ws://localhost:8081/tictactoe/ws <br>
-  	4.5 Backend should give "CORS-headers" accordingly, browser makes http OPTIONS call since port 8080!=8081 <br>
+  	4.6 Backend should give "CORS-headers" accordingly, browser makes http OPTIONS call since port 8080!=8081 <br>

-  4.6 Run "npm run serve" to start dev server.
+  4.7 Run "npm run serve" to start dev server.
 Vue-App runs default at http://localhost:8080/ (note port) <br>
-  4.7 Since Now running UI in port 8080 -> Backend given cors headers do not match.
+  4.8 Since Now running UI in port 8080 -> Backend given cors headers do not match.
 Find Constants.java file <br>
       In Eclipse, click ctrl+shift+T -> Type Constants.java and select one from TicTacToe project.
 	  Change variable to WEBSOCKET_LOCALHOST_ORIGIN = "http://localhost:8080"; note the port 8080.
 Restart backend server. <br>
-  4.8 Make wanted changes -> For example Home.vue text changes.<br>
+  4.9 Make wanted changes -> For example Home.vue text changes.<br>
-  4.9 To build package in order to use it prod environment run "npm run build.
+  4.10 To build package in order to use it prod environment run "npm run build.
 Copy created Dist folder contents <br>
 	  to Eclipse Portal-project and delete old/unnecessery UI-files.
 Build uses .env.production values and overrides URLs within build.

 5. Prod deployment from Eclipse: <br>